creativegs/transact_pro/README.md

 ### 3. `TransactPro::Response`
 `Response` objects are thin wrappers around the response bodies received from communicating with the TransactPro API.
-Use `#to_s` on them to get the raw body and do any handling yourslef.
+Use `#to_s` on them to get the raw body and do any handling yourself.
 The gem provides a couple methods for ease of use:

 ```rb